AmpersandTarski/Ampersand/docs/conceptual/theory.md

 about it.

-Automatic enforcement is specified by the developer with a special syntax, the *enforce rule*.
-An enforce rule specifies not only the rule, but also the way to restore invariance.
-The system features an engine that restores invariance of all enforce rules without unneccessary delay.
-Whenever the dataset violates an enforce rule, this engine will make other changes to the dataset to satisfy that rule.
+Automatic enforcement is specified by the developer with a special syntax, the *enforcement rule*.
+An enforcement rule specifies not only the rule, but also the way to restore invariance.
+The system features an engine that restores invariance of all enforcement rules without unneccessary delay.
+Whenever the dataset violates an enforcement rule, this engine will make other changes to the dataset to satisfy that rule.
 Hence, the rule is not satisfied during a small, finite amount of time.